-- 13 Rosa Luxemburg.
-The Accumulation of Capital, London 1963, p 467. - 14 E Mandel, op cit p 14.
-15 Quoted in E H Carr and R W Davies, Foundations of the Planned Economy 1926-29, London 1969, p 327. - 16 Stalin, quoted in Deutscher, Stalin, p 328. - 17 Finansy SSR 28/69. - 18 For the direct relationship between threats to Russia from the West and the decision to build up heavy industry see, for instance, E H Carr and R W Davies, op cit p 295. - 19 E Mandel, op cit p 2. - 20 Ibid p 5. - 20 See, for example, Tony Cliff, All that glitters is not gold, London 1947.
+- peasantry, nonce increasing the pressures for collectivisation.
+13 Rosa Luxemburg, The Accumulation of Capital, London 1963, p.
+467. 14 E. Mandel, op cit p.
+14. 15 Quoted in E. H. Carr and R. W. Davies, Foundations of the Planned Economy 1026 20.
+Leader 1000 er 2015.
+1926-29, London 1969, p 327. - 16 Stalin, quoted in Deutscher, Stalin, p - 17 Finansy SSR 28/69. - 18 For the firect relationship between threats to Russia from the West and the decision to build up heavy industry see, for insunce, E H Carr and R W Davies, op eit p 295.
+19 E Mandel, op eit p 2. - 20 Ibid p 5. - 20 See, for example, Tony Cliff, All that glitters is not gold, London 1947.
 In-cidentally, at another point, Mandel finds it possible to blame Cliff for 'not foreseeing' the need for reforms in Russia in his writings of the 'fifties' such as 'The Nature of Stalinist Russia'.
 But that work was not written in the 1950's at all, but in the early months of 1948.
-And it certainly does point out the major contradiction that the bureaucracy has attempted to solve (unsuccessfully) since: 'The historic task of the bureaucracy is to raise the productivity of labour.
-In doing this the bureaucracy enters into deep conthe bulcauctacy enters into deep con-tradictions.
-In order to raise the pro-ductivity of labour above a certain point, the standard of living of the masses must rise, as workers who are undernourished, badly housed and uneducated, are not capable of good production. . .
+And it certainly does point out the major contradiction that the bureaucracy has attempted to solve (unsuccessfully) since: 'The historic (unsuccessfully) since: The historic task of the bureaucracy is to raise the productivity of labour.
+In doing this the bureaucracy enters into deep con-tradictions.
+In order to raise the pro-ductivity of labour above a certain point, the standard of living of the masses must rise, as workers who are undernourished, badly housed and uneducated, are not capable of good pro-duction ...
 But workers, besides hav-ing hands, have heads.
 The raising of the standard of living of the masses means to raise their self-confidence, increase their appetite, their impatience at the lack of democratic rights and personal security and their impatience with the bureaucracy that preserves these burdens.
 On the other hand, not to raise the standard of living of the masses means to endanger the produc-tivity of labour which is fatal for the bureaucracy in its present international relations, and sooner or later drive the masses to revolts of despair.'

-For a full description of the reasons the reforms in Russia have not worked the reforms in Russia have not worked one has only to add this, not Mandel's 'tug of war' 'between the plan and the bureaucrats administering the units of production' between 'factory managers' and the 'planners', but (1) the existence of certain groups in the bureaucracy with a vested interest in resisting changes that would be heneficial to the changes that would be beneficial to the bureaucracy as a whole -- not just 'planners' as a group or 'factory man-agers', but rather those associated with the police apparatus and with certain sorts of planning mechanisms together with 'factory managers' in heavy inwith 'tactory managers' in heavy in-dustry; (2) the continuing short-term pressure of world capitalism that pre-vents the allocation of resources to agriculture and light industry needed if labour productivity is to be raised to a level competitive in the long term.
+For a full description of the reasons the reforms in Russia have not worked the reforms in Russia have not worked one has only to add this, not Mandel's 'tug of war' between the plan and the bureaucrats administering the units of production' between 'factory managers' and the 'planners', but (1) the existence of certain groups in the bureaucracy with a vested interest in resisting changes that would be beneficial to the bureaucracy as a whole - not just bureaucracy as a whole -- not just 'planners' as a group or 'factory managers', but rather those associated with the police apparatus and with certain with 'actory managers' in heavy in-dustry; (2) the continuing short-term pressure of world capitalism that prepressure of world capitalism that pre-vents the allocation of resources to agriculture and light industry needed if labour productivity is to be raised to a level competitive in the long term.
 Quoted in Hallas, 'Building the

 - 21 Quoted in Hallas, Leadership', IS 40.

-- 22 Soviet Union After the War, September 1946.
+- Soviet Union After the War, September 1946.

 - 23 Ibid.
-24

-Resolution of Fourth International, in IVeme Internationale, 1946.
+24 Resolution of Fourth International, in IVenne Internationale, 1946.